 Events Before a Parole Suitability Hearing

-Generally five to six years before an inmate’s first parole suitability hearing, a commissioner, deputy commissioner, or both will meet with the inmate.
-During this informal consultation, the commissioner or deputy commissioner will explain the parole suitability hearing process and review with the inmate his or her activities and conduct in prison.
-The commissioner or deputy commissioner will discuss the legal factors relevant to parole suitability and unsuitability, and make recommendations to the inmate regarding his or her work assignments, rehabilitative programs, and institutional behavior.
-Within 30 days following this meeting, the commissioner or deputy commissioner will issue his or her findings and recommendations to the inmate in writing.
+Generally five to six years before an incarcerated person’s first parole suitability hearing, a commissioner, deputy commissioner, or both will meet with the incarcerated person.
+During this informal consultation, the commissioner or deputy commissioner will explain the parole suitability hearing process and review with the incarcerated person’s activities and conduct in prison.
+The commissioner or deputy commissioner will discuss the legal factors relevant to parole suitability and unsuitability, and make recommendations to the incarcerated person regarding their work assignments, rehabilitative programs, and institutional behavior.
+Within 30 days following this meeting, the commissioner or deputy commissioner will issue their findings and recommendations to the incarcerated person in writing.
 Please refer to the Board’s Consultations Bench Guide for more information about consultations.

 Many things have to occur during the months leading up to a parole hearing.

 Below is a list of procedures and the general timing of when they occur.

 - Hearing is scheduled for a particular week

 - Incarcerated person is served with notice of the week the hearing will be held

 - Incarcerated person is served with a Notice of Rights, detailing their rights through the parole hearing process

 - Incarcerated person is asked if they would like an attorney and an opportunity to review their institutional records